Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 ### Buffer Size

 The buffer size were similar.
 For example, for a message "test" sent across gRPC from user "1" to user "2", gRPC would send a message of size 57 bytes, while the wire protocol would send a message of size 13 bytes.
 Other combinations of users and messages performed similarly.
 This is likely due to the fact that gRPC doesn't necessarily have the potential inefficiencies like our wire protocol does.
-One potential inefficiency in our wire protocol implementation was our use of 4 bytes for opcodes that were only 1 byte long (0, 1, 2, ...).
+One potential inefficiency in our wire protocol implementation was our use of 4 bytes for the size of packets that could be much smaller.
 GRPC likely handles this inefficiency for us, and thus we see smaller buffer sizes for it.
-In addition, we also set a limit of 280 characters for our wire protocol implementation, whereas GRPC does not have this limit.
+In addition, we also set a limit of 280 characters for our wire protocol implementation, whereas GRPC does not have this limit since it handles dynamic sizing.

 ## Working Log